Vegan Life | Recipes

 I love the flavor of zucchini and carrots in this vegan lasagna, but if you want a more traditional, meaty flavor, you can use green or brown lentils.
 You'll want to use about 1 cup dry lentils (2 1/2 to 3 cups when cooked).
 Some people also like to use sliced mushrooms or other vegetables.
 I often change it up depending on what I'm in the mood for.
 Regardless of which vegetables you use, you'll want to mix around 3 cups of them into your sauce.

 I used vegan mozzarella in this recipe (Violife is shown and I also like Trader Joe's), but it's optional, so feel free to leave it out if you can't find it, or want to avoid processed ingredients.
+You can also use my homemade vegan mozzarella.

 Prep Time60 minutes